243 Killed In Road Crashes In Ashanti In 10 Months

 “You have not been thrown out there to fulfill the national service conditions but to serve mother Ghana,” he added.

-He asked that discipline become their watchword, especially at a time the police service was building on its image.
+He asked that discipline became their watchword, especially at a time the police service was building on its image.

-They should be above reproach and resist any temptation to be corrupted, he added.
+They should be above reproach and resist any temptation to be corrupted – extort money from drivers.

 Deputy Commissioner of Police (DCOP) Frederick Adu Anin, the Deputy Regional Commander, advised them to collaborate with the police officers, show respect and to understudy them.